richardthorp/rodeo/testing.md

 7. Enter an invalid email address
     * Ensure 'Please include an @ in the email address' tooltip is presented on the email input.
 8. For each of the username and password inputs, enter text that does not conform to the length requirements
-    * Ensure 'Please lengthen/shorten this text...' tooltip is presented on the offending input.
+    * Ensure 'Please lengthen this text...' tooltip is presented on the offending input.
 9. Enter valid text into all inputs with an email address that already exists in the database
     * Ensure the 'Sorry, that email address already has an account' message slides in from the navigation bar, and then slides back up after 4 seconds.
 10. Enter valid text into all inputs with a username that already exists in the database